User Roles

 • Access to Completion Status reports in TOMS as well as all other LEA-level reports

-• Access to LEA-level reports in the Completion Status system
+• Access to LEA-level reports in the Completion Status System

 • Access to assessment results in CERS for all students in the LEA